bobquest33/sparkylnx_review/README.md

 ![](sparky-Feb-23-16-22-11.png)

 The same feel also was reflected when I got to the desktop.
-The desktop resembled me more of Windows 7 than Windows XP and hence while looking dated me feel at home.
+The desktop resembled me more of Windows 7 than Windows XP and hence while looking dated I felt right at home.

 ![](Sparky-Feb-23-16-25-58.png)